sofianslimani/sass-dynamic-imports-site/docs/getting-started/installation.md

 ---
-sidebar_position: 6
 ---

 # Installation

-Learn how to get Sass Dynamic imports up and running in your project.
+### Learn how to get Sass Dynamic imports up and running in your project.

 ## Install Sass